YellowFive5/OneHundredAndEighty/README.md

 * ❗ Applies to automatic throw detection with [[DartboardRecognition]](https://github.com/YellowFive5/DartboardRecognition)
   - Please keep in mind, that all of this stuff is under heavy development now.
 Problems of performance and optimization stays not on first place for me now.
 So I can't guarantee perfect work of this stuff on your "piece of sh*t" notebook.
 On my system (4.2 Ghz, 6 cores, 16RAM) all works correctly (with near 100% load ;-P )
 * 🐞  Known problems / bug reports:
-  - When you start new game, make sure there are no darts in dartboard, because if you will start a new game and go to extract darts from dartboard - detection process brokes =( - will be fixed in v2.2
+  - When you start new game, make sure there are no darts in dartboard, because if you will start a new game and go to extract darts from dartboard - detection process brokes =( - will be fixed someday

 ![180app2 0](https://user-images.githubusercontent.com/42347722/78453424-4bfaf300-769a-11ea-9ddf-bf09598b37e4.jpg)